-    A: Yes, section 12-58.5, C.R.S., requires individuals to obtain a license in Colorado to practice as a private investigator in the state.
+A: Yes, individuals are required to obtain a license in Colorado to practice as a private investigator in the state.

-A: In Colorado, the cost of regulation is borne by the regulated community; therefore, licensed private investigators pay for the cost of regulation through licensing fees and renewal fees.
+A: In Colorado, the cost of regulation is borne by the regulated community.
+Therefore, licensed private investigators pay for the cost of regulation through licensing fees and renewal fees.
 The Division actively works to keep licensing fees as low as possible.
-The Division does not receive General Fund monies to pay for the regulation of private investigators therefore all costs associated with the regulatory program must be raised through licensure and renewal fees.
-Sections 12-58.5-106 and 24-34-105, C.R.S. authorize the Director of the Division of Professions and Occupations to set fees for licensure, renewal and reinstatement.
+The Division does not receive General Fund monies to pay for the regulation of private investigators, therefore all costs associated with the regulatory program must be raised through licensure and renewal fees.
+The Director of the Division of Professions and Occupations is authorized to set fees for licensure, renewal and reinstatement.

-A: Starting June 1, 2015, Colorado law, explicitly disallows anyone to practice as a private investigator in Colorado without a license.
-(Section 12-58.5, C.R.S.)
+A: Starting June 1, 2015, Colorado law explicitly disallows anyone to practice as a private investigator in Colorado without a license.
 Any authority to establish “reciprocity” with other states must be authorized by Colorado law through the General Assembly.
 Because reciprocity is not authorized, the Division may not enter into any reciprocity relationships with other states.